Atkin and Swinnerton-Dyer congruences and noncongruence modular forms

-Thus all roots of $H_p(T)$ are algebraic integers with the same absolute value $p^{(k-1)/2}$, and they can be paired off as $\{\alpha, p^{k-1}/\alpha\}$ when $k$ is even due to an alternating non-degenerate pairing on the $\ell$-adic cohomology space.
-The characteristic polynomial of $\phi_p$ on the quotient $DR^*(\G, \Z_p, k)/DR(\G, \Z_p, k)$ also lies in $\Z[T]$, {with all roots of absolute value $1$} (cf. \cite[pp. 75]{Sch85b}).
+Thus all roots of $H_p(T)$ are algebraic integers with the same absolute value $p^{(k-1)/2}$, and the non-real complex roots can be paired off as $\{\alpha, p^{k-1}/\alpha\}$.
+The characteristic polynomial of $\phi_p$ on the quotient $DR^*(\G, \Z_p, k)/DR(\G, \Z_p, k)$ also lies in $\Z[T]$, {with all roots of absolute value ${ p^{k-1}}$} (cf. \cite[pp. 75]{Sch85b}).
 Kazalicki and Scholl proved in \cite{KS13} that the congruences (\ref{schollcongruence}) satisfied by the cusp forms in $S_k(\G, \Z_p)$ also hold for weakly holomorphic forms in $M_k^{wk-ex}(\G, \Z_p)$, although with weaker moduli. {Since to study the behavior at another cusp amounts to replacing $\G$ by a conjugate, we only consider the cusp at infinity.}

 \begin{theorem}[\cite{KS13}] Let $p>k-1$ be a prime {such that $p\nmid 6M$}.
 Suppose $f = \sum a_n(f) q^{n/m}$ in { $M_k^{wk-ex}(\G, \Z_p)$} is annihilated by $h(\phi_p)$ for some polynomial $h(T)=\sum_{j=0}^{r}A_jT^j\in \Z[T]$ dividing the characteristic polynomial of $\phi_p$ on $DR^*(\G, \Z_p,k)$.
 Then { } \end{theorem}